 - The "TDOC(s)" column is used to track RAN5 contributions (CRs) progressing and completing the WP items.

 - The "Comments" column can be used to add additional comments as needed for the WP items.
-E.g. for the case no changes were needed for the WP item then it is useful to add a comment "No changes needed" as justification for setting the WP item as completed (100%).
+E.g., for the case no changes were needed for the WP item then it is useful to add a comment "No changes needed" as justification for setting the WP item as completed (100%).

-- WP item status columns is used to state the current status (0% to 100%) for the different areas covered by the status columns.
+- WP item status columns are used to state the current status (0% to 100%) for the different areas covered by the status columns.
+As default the WP template have the applicable status columns set to "0%".
+In case a WP item is not applicable for the specific type of configurations then need all the status column be cleared (delete content of the status columns for the WP item).
+See Picture 6.3-2 for an example of a WP item changed to be made not applicable for the target configurations.

-Picture 6.3-1: Example: WP overall status and WP item columns
+Picture 6.3-1: Example: WP overall status and WP item columns (WP based on NR CA PC3 FR1 workplan template).

+Picture 6.3-2: Example of WP item (WP item ID "3.5-2"not applicable for target configurations (WP based on NR CA PC3 FR1 workplan template).

 6.4 Reporting a NR bands, NR band CBW extensions and 5G NR CADC configuration as completed

+Editor's note: This clause is pending updated of formats of the Physical Layer Baseline Implementation Capability tables in TS 38.508-2 [17], Annex A.4.3.1 to enable declration of completion of DL and UL configurations individually.

 The final work flow step in the WP, step 4, covers the actions to declare that a NR band, NR band extension or 5G NR CADC configuration is completed by RAN5 specifications.

 All the involved bands in a 5G NR CADC configuration shall be confirmed as completed before the NR band, NR band extension or 5G NR CADC configuration can be considered as completed.
 For EN-DC and NE-DC shall also be confirmed that all the involved E-UTRA CA and NR CA configuration(s) in the configuration are completed before the EN-DC and NE-DC configuration can be considered completed.
 The confirmation that bands and the embedded configurations have been completed is declared as part of step 1 of the WP ("Work plan requisite", see Picture 6.1-1 ),